aasaish/Kahuta-Travels/README.md

 User Authentication: To ensure security and personalized service, the reservation process requires users to log in or sign up.
 This feature allows us to tailor booking options and provide users with access to their booking history and preferences.

 Ticket Generation: Upon successful reservation, users can instantly generate downloadable tickets in PDF format.
-These tickets contain vital journey details such as seat numbers, departure times, and bus information, ensuring a seamless travel experience.
+JavaScript is used alongside PHP to dynamically create and deliver these tickets, which contain vital journey details such as seat numbers, departure times, and bus information, ensuring a seamless travel experience.

 Technological Implementation: